How to Teach Your Child the Alphabet: 12 Simple Tips - Baby Chick

 Every child learns differently!
 Some people learn best by touching objects, while others prefer watching and imitating.
 Some people learn best by moving or listening to verbal instructions.
 Combining these strategies is called multi-sensory learning.

-Multi-sensory activities are a great way to learn and practice the alphabet.
+Multi-sensory alphabet activities help children learn letters faster by engaging sight, sound, movement, and touch at the same time.
+They also give children more opportunities to practice and retain what they’ve learned.
 Participating in multi-sensory activities is important for remembering new information.
 Using multiple senses during a learning activity will give your child a better chance of remembering things later and connecting new knowledge to something they already know.1

-Tips to Effectively Teach Your Child the Alphabet
+12 Simple Ways to Teach Your Child the Alphabet

 alphabet flashcards